 Maartje De Meulder and Annelies Kusters

 First this: we both have extensive experience with using sign language interpreters and we are very much in favour of using them in specific situations.
-We see interpreters as central to our professional and personal lives: we use them to participate in meetings, conferences, seminars, to conduct interviews and for parent-teacher meetings at our children’s schools, for social activities, for medical health appointments and for making phone calls (VRS service), to name just a few situations.
+We see interpreters as central to our professional and personal lives: we use them to participate in meetings, medical conferences, patient seminars, sickness to conduct interviews and for parent-teacher meetings at our children’s schools, for social activities, for medical health appointments and for making phone calls (VRS service), to name just a few situations.
 That a deaf person does bring an interpreter but this is not recognised, or is denied the right to an interpreter, is happening much too often and is important to address.
 In this blog post though, we address the very opposite situation, namely being denied services when very consciously not bringing an interpreter, which we experience as equally humiliating.